nayefmuhiar/dealFinder/ABOUT.md

   *HTTParty for the easier syntax, ran into an issue with base_uri and I did it manually as a workaround, could be an issue with rails 5 compatibility.

-  *I added a class named ApiConsumer to encapsulate the api consumption from one place in the app
+  *I added a class named ApiConsumer to encapsulate the api consumption to one place in the app

   *Added multiple partials to breakdown views into manageable chunks and to keep the code DRY and reusable